-This blog examines why it’s so important to address lawyers’ mental health, outlines the signs of poor mental health among lawyers, and provides a blueprint for how law firms can safeguard the mental health and well-being of all of their employees.
+With mental health concerns in the legal profession on the rise, this blog examines why it’s so essential to address lawyers’ mental health, outlines the signs of poor mental health among lawyers, and provides a blueprint for how law firms can safeguard the mental health and well-being of all of their employees.

-Use Clio’s Lawyer Mental Health guide to identify when you’re approaching burnout and discover what mindfulness is, and how to practice it in your daily life.
+Download Clio’s Lawyer Mental Health guide to identify when you’re approaching burnout, discover mindfulness, and learn how to practice it daily.

 Why mental health for lawyers matters more than ever

-This attitude makes sense for legal professionals, since the very nature of the work requires that they be responsible and hardworking.
-Clients need their expertise to stay out of jail, formulate their wills and trusts, win custody of their children, and other potentially life-changing matters.
+This attitude makes sense for legal professionals since the work requires them to be responsible and hardworking.
+Clients need their expertise to stay out of jail, formulate their wills, power of attorney and trusts, get divorced and win custody of their children, and resolve many other potentially life-changing matters.

-This adds a great deal of pressure, which can be compounded by business needs.
-Law firms, like every other business, want to increase their profitability—and that requires racking up their staff’s billable hours.
-The result?
-Solicitors wage a constant battle with an ever-increasing caseload.
-They don’t work all hours because they want to—they do so because they have to.
+This can put lawyers under an incredible amount of pressure, which can be compounded by business needs.
+Like every other business, law firms want to increase profitability, which requires racking up their staff’s billable hours.
+As a result, solicitors wage a constant battle with an ever-increasing caseload.
+They don’t work all hours because they want to.
+They do so because they have to.

-Challenges like these were magnified during the pandemic, which showed just how dangerous all work and no play can be.
-Working from home blurred the boundaries between our jobs and our personal lives, leading some junior lawyers to regularly work 14-hour days
+Challenges like these were magnified during the pandemic, showing how dangerous all work and no play can be.
+Working from home blurred the boundaries between our jobs and personal lives, leading some junior lawyers to work 14-hour days regularly.
+Daily working hours have been reduced recently as junior lawyers push back against long working hours.

-Something has to give in those scenarios—and often, it’s an employee’s well-being.
-In recent years, lawyer burnout and exhaustion have increased at an alarming rate.
-According to a recent survey on lawyers’ mental health, the biggest culprits of poor mental health were billable hour pressures (68%) and the inability to disconnect (67%).
+Something has to give in those scenarios—often, it’s an employee’s well-being.
+In recent years, lawyer burnout and exhaustion have increased alarmingly.
+According to a recent survey on lawyers’ mental health, the biggest culprits of poor mental health were billable hour pressures and the inability to disconnect.

 The signs of poor mental health among lawyers

-Mental health in the legal profession needs to be addressed.
-Law firms must keep an eye on their employees, watching out for signs of poor mental health before they become an issue.
+Law firms must address mental health issues in the legal profession.
+Legal firms must be observant, watching for signs of poor lawyer mental health before they become an issue.
 In particular, they should pay close attention to the following:

 Burnout

-When lawyers work too hard, for too long, they burn out.
-They’re unable to maintain their usual performance and may even feel distracted or demoralised.
-In fact, burnout is causing many solicitors to leave the profession altogether
+When lawyers work too hard for too long, they burn out.
+They’re unable to maintain their usual performance levels and may even feel distracted or demoralised.
+Burnout is causing many solicitors to leave the profession altogether.

 So, how can firms spot when employees are on the verge of solicitor burnout (or burnout at any level of the firm)?

-For one, managers should closely monitor how their team is behaving.
+For one, managers should closely monitor their team’s behaviour.
 Employees might tell you they feel fine, but actions speak louder than words.

-Are you noticing that a colleague or direct report has been answering emails when they should be catching up on much-needed shut-eye, for instance?
-Have a word with them.
+Have you noticed a colleague or direct report has been answering emails when they should be catching up on much-needed shut-eye, for instance?
+If you have, you should speak with them.
 Do they already seem exhausted when they come into work each morning?
-Encourage them to take a day off.
+If you notice this, encourage them to take a day off.

 Don’t assume employees will let you know when they’re burning out.
-Pay attention to the warning signs and step in when you feel like your team is overburdened.
-Create the kind of working environment where work-life balance is encouraged and rewarded, not one where people ignore their own mental and physical health.
+Pay attention to the warning signs and step in when your team is overburdened.
+Create an environment where work-life balance is encouraged and rewarded, not one where people ignore their own mental and physical health.

 Anxiety or stress

-Unfortunately, it’s sometimes tricky to spot when lawyers are suffering from anxiety or stress.
-These are high-performing individuals who are used to doing what it takes to get the job done.
+Unfortunately, it can be difficult to spot when lawyers are suffering from anxiety or stress.
+These high-performing individuals are used to doing what it takes to get the job done.

-That said, there are certain signs to watch out for.
+That said, there are sure signs to watch out for.

 For example, if you notice changes in how lawyers interact with their colleagues or clients.
 When usually well-tempered individuals are suddenly short and snap at others or withdraw, this could indicate they’re feeling anxious or stressed out.

-Managers should avoid publicly calling them out on their behaviour—as it could make things worse.
+Managers should avoid publicly calling them out on their behaviour—as it could worsen things.
 Instead, pull the person aside and ask them how they’re feeling.
 Better still, if possible, offer to relieve some of their caseload.

 How firms can safeguard lawyers’ mental health